Baya Jurquet: Career

 She was a member of the central committee of the Algerian Communist Party (PCA) clandestine, which advocated for the right of Algerian women and their independence.
-She was also the secretary of the Women's Union of Algeria where she represents her country at numerous international conferences of communist women.
+She was also the secretary of the Women's Union of Algeria where she represented her country at numerous international conferences of communist women.
+She served as an elected member of the executive board of the Women's International Democratic Federation, beginning in 1953.
 She participated in anti-fascist fight after the landing in North Africa.
 During the national liberation revolution of the Algerian people, in 1955, she organized demonstrations of women prisoners and was later imprisoned in France in 1956.
 In 1956 in Geneva, the French authorities forbid her to return to Algiers.
 She then settled in Marseille but she did not give up the struggle for independent Algeria, especially by serving as a relay to the FLN and support for French militants committed alongside Algerian fighters.

 In 1959 she met the founder of the Marxist-Leninist Communist Party of France, Jacques Jurquet, who was also an anti-colonialist and anti-racist, who would later become his companion.

 She worked on the destruction of slums and the defence of Marseille's immigrants against the National Front.
 During the Algerian civil war of the 1990s, she organized reception structures in Marseilles for communist orphans.
 She was elected general secretary of the Union of Algerian women in 1949 and member of the central committee of the Algerian Communist Party (PCA), which mobilizes various audiences in Kabyle, Arabic, and French, it remains in contact with the FLN.